Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Also known as a short right-side pass.

-A variation of the [right-side inside pass turn].
+A variation of the [right-side inside turn].

 It is like an L in Tetris, whereas a regular right-side pass is the straight piece in Tetris.
 Step 1 is back-leftwards, and step two is a cross step.
 The